Gerfier/PetUs-Bootstrap/README.md

 # PetUs-Bootstrap
-Simple Web Startup using the Boostrap library
+Simple Web Startup using the Boostrap framework

 Idea came from "The Web Developer Bootcamp" course from Udemy.com Only modified to a different startup company with similar structure.